How to Create Quality Time with Your Spouse

 Photo Credit: ©GettyImages/PeopleImages

-Darcie Fuqua is a Business Analyst, Auburn Grad (War Eagle!), Christian blogger & podcast host, and mental health advocate.
-She is from the deep south of Alabama, where she currently resides with her husband, two energetic fun-loving boys, and a dog named Charlie.
+Darcie Fuqua is an Auburn Grad (War Eagle!), Youth Director, Christian writer, and mental wellness advocate.
+She is from the deep south of Alabama, where she currently resides with her husband, two energetic, fun-loving boys, a beautiful niece, and a dog named Cinnamon.
 She loves sinking her toes in the sand, cuddling with her boys, and having great conversations over a table of good food.
-You can read more of her writing on her website www.leightonlane.com and connect with her on Facebook and Instagram.
-Check out Darcie’s latest project as cohost of Therapy in 10.
+You can read more of her writing at www.leightonlane.com and connect with her on Facebook and Instagram

 More from iBelieve.com